 - New catalytic materials and architectures (especially those substituting earth-abundant materials for precious and noble metal catalysts).

 - Basic understanding of catalytic materials, reaction pathways, kinetics, and surface mechanisms.

 - Durable, poison-resistant, and easily regenerable catalyst formulations and designs.

 - Advances in tools for catalyst characterization and theoretical/computational catalysis.

+Proposals focused on biocatalytic processes, including proposals focusing on enzyme engineering, cellular and biomolecular processes, should now be submitted to the Cellular and Biochemical Engineering program (CBET 1491).
 Projects that are interdisciplinary in nature may be jointly funded with other CBET and NSF programs.

 Innovative proposals outside of these specific interest areas may be considered.
 However, prior to submission, it is recommended that the PI contact the Program Director to avoid the possibility of the proposal being returned without review.

 The duration of unsolicited awards is generally one to three years.
 The typical award size for the program is around $100,000 per year with allowance for up to $150,000 per year for collaborative projects or those involving multiple investigators.
 Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.